Robert Lebel (art critic): Biography

+Lebel was born in Paris.
 Exiled to New York during the Second World War from 1940 to 1944, Lebel and his wife Nina lived in Greenwich Village on West 11th Street.
 There Lebel, father of Jean-Jacques Lebel, regularly met with Duchamp and the other artist intellectuals who had fled Europe for New York.
 With them, he discovered Native American art.

 On his return to Paris, Lebel worked as an expert in classical paintings.
 In 1950, he launched, with Patrick Waldberg, the magazine "Encyclopedic Da Costa" that was published by Jean Aubier.